FriendsOfCake/search/docs/README.md

 ## Blacklist Query String

-You can use `queryStringBlacklist` option of `PrgComponent` to set an array of form fields that should not end up in the query when extracting params from POST request and redirecting.
+You can use `queryStringBlacklist` option of `SearchComponent` to set an array of form fields that should not end up in the query when extracting params from POST request and redirecting.